Davcik/Excel-file-Ecommerce-exercise/README.md

-Excell-file
+Excel-file
 Repository for the creation of the Excel file with the e-commerce exercise

-I have created an Excel file as the e-commerce exercise for the higher education courses shop that includes interconnected sheets for financial analysis.
+I have created an Excel file for the e-commerce shop exercise in the higher education courses using Python.
+This package includes interconnected sheets for financial analysis.
 The file contains three main worksheets with structured data and relationships between key business assumptions.